 Cambodia has become a popular riding destination in recent years and it’s easy to see why.
 Jaw-dropping scenery, friendly locals and more dirt roads than you can rev your engine at: the lure of the far-flung kingdom of wonder knows no bounds.
 Nestled between Thailand and Vietnam in the hot, tropical lands of South East Asia, Cambodia is a country of ancient religious temples, dense green jungles and mystical shimmering landscapes just begging to be discovered.
 An abundance of single dirt road tracks mean there’s only one way to explore it all, and that’s by bike.

-We spoke to the guys at local tour company Dancing Roads Cambodia to find out the top five things that make Cambodia stand out as an extra special riding detestation and why you need to add it to your adventure motorcycling bucket list immediately.
+We spoke to the guys at local tour company Dancing Roads Cambodia to find out the top five things that make Cambodia stand out as an extra special riding destination and why you need to add it to your adventure motorcycling bucket list immediately.

 1. Off-road like you’ve never seen before